thummel1867/Portfolio/README.md

 The navigation bar is fixed to the bottom page.
 It consists of four links, which turn a custom shade of green, overline, underline and expand to 110% default size on hover.
 The links are:

--BIO - links bio page
+BIO - links bio page
--Projects - links to projects page
+Projects - links to projects page
--Github - links to my personal Github
+Github - links to my personal Github
--Linkedin - links to my linkedin
+Linkedin - links to my linkedin

 A media query is included on the navigation bar such that each elements takes up the entire screen width beneath 768px.